 Mnemosophy makes future happen

 The vantage point does not change (professional) reality itself, but our relation to it.
+We may have failed to form a wide, autonomous profession by converging heritage occupations.
+We are here to make the world better.
 So I preach Mnemosophy as emerging science of public memory.
-This viewpoint as it proved generously productive.
-It reveals new challenges and offers new projects, new books and lectures and writings.
-Whoever wishes to learn about oneself and the world needs to be inventing and proposing new ideas.
+This approach proved generously productive.
+It reveals potentials and inspires writings, lectures and new projects.
+Whoever wishes to learn about oneself, the world or own profession, needs to be part of the desired change.

 DEFINITION OF MNEMOSOPHY

 Mnemosophy is a trans-disciplinary science of public memory, serving heritage profession, through which society studies and understands its past, its narratives formed through collective and social memory and moderates the continuous formation of public memory as the contents of the collective experience transfer.

 Note: Needless to say, last three decades of my effort were genuine but my manner provocative (heritology, mnemosophy) as the main ambition was to finally have the science of our own no matter how we name it

 The administrator will remove any pictorial material subject to copyright though we are using it in good faith and for non-lucrative purposes.